vontell/IndicatorBinder/readme.md

 based container that will hold your indicators.
 Then use the following lines of code to connect the ViewPager to the container:

-`IndicatorBinder.bind(context, viewPager, viewGroup, R.drawable.selectedRes, R.drawable.unselectedRes);`
+`Pretty examples coming soon.
+See full documentation link below.`

 This will populate the viewGroup with indicators, and presto!
 You have indicators for your ViewPager.

 **NEW**: You can now add **text tabs** to your ViewPagers with this simple method (custom view coming soon):

-`IndicatorBinder.bindTextTabs(context, viewPager, tabContainer, tabViews, R.color.selectedBackgroundColor, R.color.unselectedBackgroundColor, R.color.selectedTextColor, R.color.unselectedTextColor);`
+`Pretty example coming soon.`

-NOTE: Full documentation can be found at [http://www.avontell.com/indbinder/documentation/index.html](http://www.avontell.com/indbinder/documentation/index.html)!
+**NOTE**: Full documentation can be found at [http://www.avontell.com/indbinder/documentation/index.html](http://www.avontell.com/indbinder/documentation/index.html)!

 ## License
 The MIT License (MIT)